Graduate Student Resources

 Can I transfer credits?

-The Office of Graduate Studies does not accept transfer credits with the exception of the M.S.
+Graduate Studies does not accept transfer credits with the exception of the M.S.
 Instruction and Leadership program which requires completion of a post-baccalaureate teacher certification at GSC of at least 24 credits prior to admission.

 I earned a bachelor's degree from Granite State College.
 Do I need to provide an official transcript to apply for my master’s?